-Counseling services are available through Boynton Health Service’s Mental Health Clinic and University Counseling and Consulting Services.
-Students with psychiatric disabilities can also receive support and assistance at Disability Services.
+Counseling services are available through Boynton Health Service’s Mental Health Clinic and Student Counseling Services.
+Students with psychiatric disabilities can also receive support and assistance at Disability Resource Center.

 Both Boynton and UCCS sponsor a number of support groups for various issues, including anxiety and eating disorders.

 If you were receiving professional mental health assistance prior to attending the University and you would like to continue to receive assistance:

 Boynton Health Service’s Mental Health Clinic or Student Counseling Services can help you to facilitate a successful transition.